Rheem Prestige Heat Pump

 Read more about Rheem Heat Pumps

-The Rheem Prestige heat pump refers to two series of heat pumps currently manufactured by Rheem.
-One series is the two-stage communicating motor heat pumps, or RPEL-JEC models.
-The other series includes the single and two-stage models RPNL-, RPQL-, and RPRL-JEZ.
+The Rheem Prestige heat pump refers to two series of discontinued heat pumps..
+One series was the two-stage communicating motor heat pumps, or RPEL-JEC models.
+The other series included the single and two-stage models RPNL-, RPQL-, and RPRL-JEZ.

-The Prestige communicating motor heat pumps offer serial communication if installed with specific air handlers and a specific thermostat.
-This allows the unit to configure automatically and provide a higher level of comfort.
-The RPEL models also allow the heat pump to be wired to an existing thermostat.
-The communication aspect seems to be the only major difference in the two series.
+The Prestige communicating motor heat pumps offered serial communication if installed with specific air handlers and a specific thermostat.
+This allowed the unit to configure automatically and provide a higher level of comfort.
+The RPEL models also allowed the heat pump to be wired to an existing thermostat.
+The communication aspect seemed to be the only major difference in the two series.